win-times-win/nail_defect_classification/README.md

 ## Usage

 The website can be accessed by one of the following URLs.
-The results can be assessed by enterring the URL of your image into the input field at the website.
+The results can be assessed by entering the URL of your image into the input field at the website.
 ```shell
 http://<DOCKER-IP>:5000
 http://127.0.0.1:5000